SuadeLabs/fire/documentation/properties/purpose.md

 Defined in accordance with [SA-CCR][bis_sa_ccr].
 > ICA represents (i) collateral (other than VM) posted by the counterparty that the bank may seize upon default of the counterparty, the amount of which does not change in response to the value of the transaction it secures and/or (ii) the Independent Amount (IA) parameter as defined in standard industry documentation.

-### segregated_collateral (ICA)
-Defined in accordance with [[CRR] Art.276(1)(g)], in order to identify "any collateral posted to the counterparty that is segregated from the assets of that counterparty and, as a result of that segregation, is bankruptcy remote in the event of the default or insolvency of that counterparty".

 ### default_fund
 Defined in accordance with [[CRR]], A CCP's default fund is a mechanism that allows the sharing (mutualisation) of losses among the CCP's clearing members. default fund' means a fund established by a CCP in accordance with Article 42 of Regulation (EU) No 648/2012 and used in accordance with Article 45 of that Regulation